SAVY (Grades K-6/Rising Grades 1-8)

-Who?
-SAVY serves gifted and high-achieving students in Kindergarten through grade 6 during the academic year (summer, rising 1-7 grade).
-During the summer, students who have completed 6th grade (rising 7th grade students) are eligible to participate in Career Connections at SAVY, a day program within SAVY designed specifically for this age group.
-See the “Eligibility” section below for more information on student qualification for SAVY or Career Connections.
-Learn more about summer options for rising 7th graders.
+SAVY serves gifted and high-achieving students in kindergarten through grade 6 throughout the year.
+During the summer, students who have completed 6th or 7th grade (rising 7th or 8th) are eligible to participate in Career Connections at SAVY, a day program within SAVY designed specifically for this age group.

-When?
-Fall and Spring classes are held for three consecutive Saturdays from 9:00 a.m. to 2:45 p.m. with lunch provided.
-Summer classes are week-long sessions during June and July, Monday through Friday from 8:45 a.m. to 3:45 p.m.
+Summer classes are week-long sessions during June and July, Monday through Friday from 8:45 AM to 3:45 PM.
 Students may register for one or more sessions.
-Summer SAVY typically offers six, one-week sessions.
+Summer SAVY typically offers six one-week sessions.
 Course offerings differ per session.

 Visit the Student Program Eligibility page for more information about eligibility for all PTY student programs.